WYDOT's EV Stakeholder Networking Database

 Archived NEVI plans and guidance

-The NEVI program rules and guidance, along with WYDOT's annual NEVI plans, have changed drastically over the years.
+The NEVI program rules and guidance, along with WYDOT's annual NEVI plans, have changed significantly over the years.
 To avoid confusion, only current guidance and plans are posted here.
 To see archived plans, guidance, Requests for Information and more, contact WYDOT via this Contact Us page.
 In the drop down arrow under "Topic" pick "Grants" and then "Electric Vehicles" under subtopic.